-Brown's Literary Arts program offers one of the top MFAs in the country, as well as an undergraduate major.
-Moreover, because Brown has no core requirements you'll also be able to explore any topics or ideas that interest you outside of writing including courses in the stellar English department and screenwriting program.
+Brown's Literary Arts program offers one of the top MFAs in the country as well as an undergraduate major.
+Because Brown has no core requirements, you'll be able to explore any topics or ideas that interest you outside of writing, including courses in the stellar English department and screenwriting program.

 The lawn at Brown University (Chuck Roberts/Flickr)